RianQuenlin/uBlacklist-Filters/README.md

 # uBlacklist-Filters
-My filters for uBlacklist, focusing on fake transparancy image sites.
+My filters for uBlacklist, focusing on fake transparancy image sites, but also trash blogs, hate sites/forums, and general garbage I come across.